qdm12/gluetun/README.md

 ## TODOs

-- Environment variables
-    - DNS private addresses
-    - Unbound log level and verbosity
-- Periodic healthcheck checking for network leaks etc.
+- Healthcheck checking for IP address, DNS leaks etc.
-- Unit tests!
 - Periodic update of malicious block lists with Unbound restart
 - Support other VPN providers
+    - Mullvad
+    - Windscribe
+- Support for other VPN protocols
+    - Wireguard (wireguard-go)
+- Show new versions/commits at start
-- Colors, emojis and announcements in entrypoint or periodically
+- Colors & emojis
+    - Setup
+    - Logging streams
+- More unit tests
 - Switch to iptables-go instead of using the shell iptables

 ## License